tbela99/gzip/README.md

 1. Enable CDN / cookieless domain support
 1. Enable CORS headers for cached resources
-1.  extend the list of file type supported by the cdn or cookieless domain
+1. Extend the list of file type supported by the cdn or cookieless domain
-1.  extend the list of file type supported by the url rewrite feature
+1. Extend the list of file type supported by the url rewrite feature
+1. Choose how the text is rendered while web fonts are loading by customizing font-display
 1. Add a third option for service worker (disable, enable, force removal).
 1. Configure service worker route strategy per resource type from the Joomla administrator
 1. Implement the beforeinstallprompt event. see [here](https://w3c.github.io/manifest/#beforeinstallpromptevent-interface)